Gruppo guidato da Annalisa Buffo

 Born in Turin, 08.05.1981 - Italian

-2010 PhD in Neuroscience, Department of Neuroscience, University of Turin, Italy
+2010 PhD in Neuroscience, University of Turin, Italy

 2005 Master’s degree in Neurobiology (summa cum laude and honourable mention), University of Turin, Italy

+2015-2017 Senior Post-doc Fellow (Assegnista di Ricerca).
 Independent fundings granted by Cariplo Foundation (Ricerca Biomedica condotta da Giovani Ricercatori).
+Department of Neuroscience Rita Levi Montalcini and Neuroscience Institute Cavalieri Ottolenghi (NICO), University of Turin, Italy.

 Jun-Aug 2015 Visiting Scholar in Dr. Akiko Nishiyama’s laboratory, Department of Physiology and Neurobiology, University of Connecticut, Storrs, CT (USA).

 2010-2014 Post-doc Fellow, Department of Neuroscience Rita Levi Montalcini and Neuroscience Institute Cavalieri Ottolenghi (NICO), University of Turin, Italy.
-PI: Dr. Annalisa Buffo
+PI: Prof. Annalisa Buffo

-2003 – 2005 Undergraduate student, Department of Human and Animal Biology, University of Turin, Italy.
+2003–2005 Undergraduate student, Department of Human and Animal Biology, University of Turin, Italy.
 PI: Prof. Isabelle Perroteau.
-Thesis: Stathmin regulation in GnRH neuron migration: a functional approach in vitro”

 Grants, Fellowships and Awards